MITCH HENKIN, President of TenniStar Sports

 CAY MILLER, Star Field Hockey Director at St. Andrew's

 Cay has been the varsity field hockey coach at Churchill High School in Potomac, MD since 2010.
-In the 2016-2018 seasons, she led her team to three consecutive regional and division championships.
+In the 2016-2019 seasons, she led her team to four consecutive regional championships.
 She was named Outstanding Field Hockey Coach of the Year in 2018 by the Pigskin Club of Washington, D.C.
 As a player, she earned All-County, All-State, and All-Met honors.
 She continued her field hockey career at Haverford College in Haverford, PA (including a semester abroad in 2002 in Melbourne, Australia), twice earning MVP and All-Conference honors.
 She graduated with a B.A. in linguistics in 2003 and received a Master's in education from GW in 2009.
 In 2005, Cay became the first field hockey player to be inducted into the Churchill Sports Hall of Fame.
-She teaches English for Speakers of Other Languages at Wheaton Woods Elementary School in Rockville, MD, and she achieved National Board Certification in 2013.
+She teaches English for Speakers of Other Languages at Wheaton Woods Elementary School in Rockville, MD, achieved National Board Certification in 2013, was named MCPS ELD Teacher of the Year and was the MCPS finalist for The Washington Post Teacher of the Year in 2021.

 DANIELLE MALAGARI, SoccerStar Director at Visitation